Activists demand answers after Black baby killed in shootout

 A group gathered Sunday by Interstate 10, near the site of the shooting, to pay tribute to the life of infant La’Mello Parker and two people who were killed earlier May 3.
 Authorities said Christin Parker, 32, and her nephew Brandon Parker, 26, were killed by La’Mello’s father, Eric Derrell Smith, in a domestic dispute, leading to the police chase and standoff in which Smith and the baby were killed.

 “We want to have a coherent, truthful conversation about what happened and how this could have been avoided.
-Period,” Anastassia Doctor, a Black Lives Mississippi board member and Army veteran, told The Associated Press Monday.
+Period,” Anastassia Doctor, a Black Lives Matter Mississippi board member and Army veteran, told The Associated Press Monday.
 “If this was a white man with a white child, would they have done the same thing?”

 Smith, 30, was suspected of killing his ex-girlfriend, Christin, and her nephew at a home in Baker, Louisiana, on May 3.
 Smith then kidnapped La’Mello and left the scene, according to investigators.